Among the world's top 10 most-cited Immunology journals

 PMCID: all published articles receive a PMCID

-NK and Innate Lymphoid Cell Biology welcomes submissions of the following article types: Case Report, Classification, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Systematic Review and Technology Report.
+NK and Innate Lymphoid Cell Biology welcomes submissions of the following article types: Case Report, Classification, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section NK and Innate Lymphoid Cell Biology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.